top of page

 Chat Box Monitor: Sarah Steinkraus, WA State Recreation & Conservation Office (RCO) & Summit Agenda Planning Committee

-4:30 - 5:00 PM Pacific – Option to continue discussion during Cohort Activities
+4:30 - 5:00 PM Pacific – Option to continue discussion during New Activities Warrior Girl Unearthed by Angeline Boulley (Sault Ste.
+Marie Tribe

 Zoom Meetings link: this is the same link as the one for the 1:15pm session above (no need to log out over the course of the afternoon)